A 501(c)(3) Corporation

 DS2019 will be April 19-22, 2019 in Zzyzx.

-The theme will involve all aspects of the Clark Mt. & Ivanpah Valley with an emphasis on the Pleistocene/Holocene transition period.
+Theme: "Exploring Ends of Eras in the Eastern Mojave Desert" will take place in and around Clark Mt. & Ivanpah Valley with an emphasis on the Pleistocene/Holocene transition period.

 The first "new" Desert Symposium (2018) was terrific.
 Great meeting, top notch science, wonderful field trip(s) and, as usual, a congenial gathering of Rattus desertus mojaveus.
 Many thanks to all who helped make 2018 a success: attendees, volunteers, DSC people and road trip constructors.
 A special thanks to Jennifer Reynolds for putting together the proceedings volume.